 I am primarily an artist, both 2D and 3D.
 In the past I’ve done graphic design as well as illustration.
 I focus the most on character and environment art, but I like to be versatile with my style.
-As for 3D, I model/sculpt both characters and props.
-In addition, I am also a gameplay programmer, web developer, tools developer, and a storyteller.
+As for 3D, I model, sculpt and texture both characters and props.
+In addition, I am also a frontend/gameplay programmer, web developer, tools developer, and a storyteller.

 What kind of creative am I?